Azure-Samples/active-directory-dotnet-windows-store/README.md

 author: dstrockis
 ---

-# Integrating a Windows Store application with Azure AD
+# Integrating a Windows Universal application with Azure AD

 This sample demonstrates a Windows Store application calling a web API that is secured using Azure AD.
 The Windows Store application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the web API to authenticate the user.